“If you haven’t had a few dents in your resumé, you haven’t tried.” – Andrew Forrest

 Career highlights?
 In my almost 30 years in broadcasting there have been many:

-- producing the Emmy Award-winning Reporters At War series for Discovery in 2003 on the history of war journalism;
+- producing the Emmy-winning Reporters At War series for Discovery in 2003 on the history of war journalism;

-- producing in RTÉ Radio 1 and RTÉ 2fm since 2010 on the likes of Liveline, Mooney, Late Debate, The John Murray Show, Weekenders with Ruth & Paddy, The Marty Morrissey Show, Songwriters, The Brendan O’Connor Show, Rick O’Shea in the Afternoon, Mornings with Dave Fanning and The Ryan Tubridy Show;
+- producing in RTÉ Radio 1 and RTÉ 2fm since 2010 on the likes of Liveline, Late Debate, the Dave Fanning Show, Game On, Mooney, the John Murray Show, Weekenders with Ruth & Paddy, the Marty Morrissey Show, Songwriters, the Brendan O’Connor Show, Rick O’Shea in the Afternoon and the Ryan Tubridy Show;

 - directing my first television documentary, Sleep With Me, in 2007 for Channel 4’s First Cut strand;